Litte excursion for starters

-Yup, another Behringer for modding… As for modifications, I’ll stick to the “commonly-known” material and will include some aspects of a list of very useful 2600 modding suggestions given by KSS in the muffwiggler forum (comparator at the envelope follower, eswitch ext clock, and a couple more).
+Yup, another Behringer for modding… As for modifications, I’ll stick to the “commonly-known” material and will include some aspects of a list of very useful 2600 modding suggestions given by KSS in the Mod Wiggler forum (comparator at the envelope follower, eswitch ext clock, and a couple more).
 There are many great findings and descriptions in the context of TTSH builds, yet I would deem it inappropriate to “milk” these without explicit consent.
 As for sonic nerd-out endeavours aimed at changing the basic tonal characteristics of this synth, I have a section “quest fro vintage sound” at the very bottom of this page.